fbpx

 Step 6 of preparing lawn soil for laying sod turf is to level out the soil.
 Rake the surface smooth and take time to break up any lumps.
 Pick out any rocks or debris that is unearthed while you rake.
 A landscaping rake is the best tool for this job, although most other rakes will do an adequate job.

 The soil surface can be further leveled out with light rolling.
-A lawn roller with a bit of water in it can settle out the soil level without overly compacting the valuable air voids in the soil structure.
+A lawn roller with a bit of water can settle the soil level without overly compacting the valuable air voids in the soil structure.
 If a roller isn’t available, simply walk over the surface with small, shuffling steps.

 Gentle overhead watering with a sprinkler is also helpful for settling out prior to sod installation.
 Just add a little moisture to the soil – it shouldn’t be soaked!